14 Common Small Business Startup Costs

 To mitigate those costs, if at all possible, you should work from home in the beginning, or look into coworking spaces, which are ideal for very small businesses.
 And if you own a service-based business, you can travel directly to clients to decrease the overhead cost of your own space.

 4. Inventory: 17% to 25% of your total budget

 If your business provides a service, inventory startup costs might not apply to you.
 But if you’re in the retail, wholesale, manufacturing, or distribution sector, chances are high that you’re in need of inventory to sell—STAT.

-Balancing your inventory supply can be a tricky balance: If you have too much inventory, you risk spoilage or damage, but if you have too little, you could lose disgruntled customers who aren’t willing or able to wait for an item to come back in stock.
-This is especially true for seasonal businesses, like landscaping companies or ice cream shops, whose inventory might vary drastically vary year-round.
+Knowing how much inventory to carry can be tricky: If you have too much inventory, you risk spoilage or damage, but if you have too little, you could lose customers who aren’t willing or able to wait for an item to come back in stock.
+This is especially true for seasonal businesses whose inventory might vary drastically vary year-round.

 Marketing materials might include physical materials, like signs, banners, and business cards.
 You might also consider paid advertisements, as well as more creative options, like videos and giveaways that might require you to hire a consultant or a video producer.

 Courtney Barbee, COO at The Bookkeeper, recommends keeping overall marketing costs to a minimum.
 Specifically, strive to keep your ad materials under 10% of your budget.

 The good news?
 You can do the bulk of your small business marketing, if not all of it, for free.
 Thanks to social media and other online marketing strategies, advertising costs are often much lower for small businesses just starting out now than they would have been 20 years ago.